• Skip to primary navigation

 All other components of the recipe can be prepped up to 4 days in advance and stored in sealed containers in the fridge.

-• Are these bowls gluten-free?
-They sure are!
+Are these vegan burrito bowls gluten-free?

 Wooden Table Set with a Vegan Burrito Bowl, Water Glass, Skillet, and Bunch of Cilantro